jorge2412/DataLake2/Windows 10/Universal Windows Platform/Session 3 - Hands On/readme.md

 	</Page>
 	```

-	The main page uses UWP's GridView control to display random facts.
+	The main page uses UWP's ```GridView``` control to display random facts.
 And it uses visual states and adaptive triggers to implement a user experience that adapts to various device orientations and screen solutions.

 1. Open **MainPage.xaml.cs**.
-Locate the ```MainPage``` class class constructor and replace it with the following code:
+Locate the ```MainPage``` class constructor and replace it with the following code:

 	```C#
 	public MainPage()